BitPonyLLC/shortyk8s/README.md

 *  prod-usw1   prod-usw1   prod-usw1   database
 ```

+### Set Independent Context Terminal Sessions

+When working with several contexts, it's often frustrating to be constantly switching back and forth
+or, worse, remembering to set the context option for each call.
+Shortk8s simplifies this by allowing
-Leverage temporary "sessions" to switch the context only in the current terminal (without affecting
+you to leverage temporary "sessions" to switch the context only in the current terminal (without
-other terminals or shells):
+affecting other terminals or shells).
+All `k` invocations will honor the current context and will
+ensure the kubectl command is using the right cluster:

 ``` shell
 $ k u -s eu api